Drenching unnecessarily costs a lot in labour and drench costs and helps to select worms for drench resistance.

 The most important roundworm parasites of sheep and goats are:

-- Thin-Necked Intestinal Worm, Nematodirus sp., an intestinal worm that is not very pathogenic.
+- Thin-Necked Intestinal Worm, (Nematodirus spp.), an intestinal worm that is not very pathogenic.
 It often parasitizes young animals and is usually the first species of worm to appear when an infestation starts.

-Quite a few farmers have unwittingly introduced Barbers Pole worm onto their properties because they failed to quarantine drench newly purchased animals straight off the truck with an avermectin / milbemycin (Mectin) drench and a mixture of White (BZ) and Clear (LEV) drenches.
-It's virtually impossible to find out the truth about the drench resistance or Barber's Pole worm status of the vendor's property.
-Also with the rapidly increasing incidence of worms that are becoming resistant to drenches it is vital not to import other peoples' resistance problems.
+Many farmers have unwittingly introduced Barber's Pole worm onto their properties because they failed to quarantine drench newly-purchased animals with an avermectin / milbemycin (Mectin) drench and a mixture of White (BZ) and Clear (LEV) drenches.
+It's impossible to know the truth of the drench resistance, or Barber's Pole worm, status of the vendor's property.
+Also, with the rapidly increasing incidence of worms that are becoming resistant to drenches it is vital not to import resistance problems from other farms.

-The most important parasite in cattle in temperate Australia is the Small Brown Stomach worm (Ostertagia.)
-Other worms of cattle include the Stomach Hair and Black Scour worms, (Trichostrongylus species), the Small Intestinal worms, (Cooperia species) and Barber's Pole worm, (Haemonchus placei).
+The most important parasite in cattle in temperate Australia is the Small Brown Stomach worm (Ostertagia spp.)
+Other worms of cattle include the Stomach Hair and Black Scour worms, (Trichostrongylus spp.), the Small Intestinal worms, (Cooperia spp.) and Barber's Pole worm, (Haemonchus placei).